List of artists by number of UK Independent Singles Chart number ones

 Dizzee Rascal has topped the UK Indie Chart with 11 songs and spent 37 weeks at number one.

 The Independent Chart is a record chart which ranks the best-selling Independent songs in the United Kingdom.
 Compiled and published by the Official Charts Company, the data is based on each song's weekly physical sales, digital downloads (since 2007) and streams (since 2015), and is currently published every Friday.
 The chart was first published on 18 October 1997, when American boy band Backstreet Boys was number one with the "As Long as You Love Me" single.

-As of the chart ending on 30 October 2025, a total of 525 songs have topped the Independent Singles Chart.
+As of the chart ending on 13 August 2026, a total of 533 songs have topped the Independent Singles Chart.
 7 artists have topped the chart with eight or more different songs.
 The most successful is British rapper Dizzee Rascal who has reached number one with 11 different songs followed by British Indie singer Adele, British band Arctic Monkeys and American singer Britney Spears who have all reached number one with 9 different songs, Morrissey, Steps and DJ Fresh have 8.

-The Current Number-One is "Where Is My Husband!" by Raye.
+The Current Number-One is "Movin' to the Sun" by Hugel, Imael Angel and Ultra Naté.